-When you don’t recruit heavily or do parties, you are a square peg in a round hole with this specific company culture.
+When you don’t recruit heavily, you are a square peg in a round hole with this specific company culture.

-Nobody has ever been rude or mean to me- in fact, they have cheered me on!
+Nobody has ever been rude or mean to me; many have cheered me on!

 There’s a lesson in everything

 I walk away from this experience beyond grateful.
-The sunk cost fallacy gets a lot of direct sellers and entrepreneurs, but not me.
+The sunk cost fallacy gets a lot of direct sellers, but not me.

-ZYIA was the best professional development I’ve ever done- I jokingly call it an “experience MBA”!
+ZYIA was fantastic professional development- so much so, I jokingly call it an “experience MBA”!
 It’s a trophy I put on the shelf.